rendleyhq/docs.rendleysdk.com/getting-started/clips.md

 ```

 ::: warning
-If you use any fonts inside the HTML element, it is important to add the font names inside the `fonts` array
+If you use any fonts inside the HTML element, it is important to add the font names inside the `fonts` array.
 :::

 ::: info
-You can also have divs inside and other HTML elements
+You can also include divs and other HTML elements.
 :::

 ## Lottie

-A Lottie clip is a special clip that allows loading Adobe After Effects compositions.
-Besides loading the composition, we implemented a system for modifying its elements.
-The assets url can be both, inferred from the data of the composition or provided manually via the `assetsUrl` property.
+A Lottie clip is a special type that allows loading Adobe After Effects compositions.
+Besides loading the composition, it includes a system for modifying its elements.
+The assets URL can be inferred from the data of the composition or provided manually via the `assetsUrl` property.

 ```typescript
 import { LottieClip } from "@rendley/sdk";